Ferrari 250 GT Coupé: Boano Coupé

-Development

-History

 When Ferrari planned the sales increase of the 250 GT Coupé, it became clear that Pinin Farina fell victim to its own success and had to expand to keep up with the body production demands.
 Ferrari built chassis in an already expanded factory and in a more or less standardized manner.

 Pinin Farina's current facilities at Corso Trapani in Turin were not big enough to accommodate a semi-series production.
 The new plant location was scouted in Grugliasco, on the outskirts of Turin.
 By 1955, the new site was chosen by Battista Farina's son Sergio and technical director Renzo Carli, and the construction began.
 Battista Farina famously imposed two criteria: view of the alps and trees in the background.
 With this expansion Farina would also steer the management towards the younger generation, namely his son.

 Felice Mario Boano established his coachbuilding company with his son Gian Paolo and partner Luciano Pollo, as 'Carrozzeria Boano' at Via Collegno in Grugliasco in 1954, after he had left Carrozzeria Ghia in 1953.
 Boano and Giorgio Alberti bought out the Carrozzeria Ghia a decade earlier after the death of Giacinto Ghia.
 Boano received the contract to produce the bodies and interiors for the 250 GT Coupé and Pinin Farina would meanwhile build their new factory.
 Boano imposed some aesthetic changes to the design and removed the kick-up behind the doors and lower the roofline slightly.